Play areas

 Walking and running

-Each year, Ham Hill hosts several running races.
-Two popular ones are the Full Monty-cute race in December and the Ham to Lyme ultra marathon in July.
+Ham Hill also hosts several organised running events during the year.
+Popular races include the Full Monty‑cute race in December and the Ham to Lyme ultra marathon in July.
+You can find links to the organisers’ websites below.

 Cycling